Linda Lusardi: Reality TV

 In January 2008, Lusardi joined ITV's Dancing on Ice, finishing in sixth place.
 Her professional skating partner was Daniel Whiston, who temporarily moved into her family home to make training more convenient.
 Lusardi had to catch up with her fellow skaters after falling and breaking a bone in her foot during her first hour on the ice.
 She also won the Channel 4 show Celebrity Come Dine With Me in 2008.
 In the show, she was voted the best dinner host by her fellow contestants Abi Titmuss, Rodney Marsh, Lesley Joseph and Paul Ross.
 Lusardi participated in the 2011 series of Celebrity Masterchef, where she reached the final five.
 In December 2020, she took part in The Real Full Monty on Ice for charity.

 Personal life

-During the 1980s, Lusardi married a builder named Terry Bailey and they were often featured in the News of the World's Sunday supplement magazine, "Sunday".
-They divorced in 1996.
-In 1998, Lusardi married actor Samuel Kane and they have two children, son Jack and daughter Lucy.
-She is patron of two charities, the Willow Foundation and the Rhys Daniels Trust.
+She is a patron of two charities, the Willow Foundation and the Rhys Daniels Trust.

-In March 2020, during the COVID-19 pandemic in the United Kingdom, Lusardi was diagnosed with COVID-19 and was admitted to hospital.
-She tweeted that she had "never felt this ill" but later made a full recovery.